AnalystScope

 Live reported balance sheet

--$111.6B / -194.4% of revenueHigh driftBalance-sheet treatment keeps leverage conservative despite recurring maintenance cash flows.
+-$111.6B / -194% of revenueLarge analyst adjustmentModel base is more conservative than the live reported balance-sheet figure.
+It keeps leverage conservative despite recurring maintenance cash flows.

 Live reported TTM